All Episodes

 Arrangements for that.

-The tape recording was offered for sale to the National Inquirer before the publication, and its then editor could publish a transcript.
+The tape recording was offered for sale to the National Inquirer before the publication, and its then-editor could publish a transcript.

-I swooped in, negotiated for the White House to give the this paper exclusive access to the ceremony itself.
+I swooped in, negotiated for the White House to give this paper exclusive access to the ceremony itself.

 Not even the Washington Post, the New York Times had that.

-At the reception, Bill Clinton sang with the piano player Hillary was introduced, or inquirer reported, blah, blah, blah, and they killed the story.
+Hillary was introduced, or inquirer reported, blah, blah, blah, and they killed the story.

 Of course, we were not done.

-This was one of many in an endless string of sexual stories arising from what effectively was Clinton's open polyamorous marriage.
+This was one of many in an endless string of sexual stories arising from what effectively was Clinton's open, polyamorous marriage.

-I have kept these things secret, guy goes on to say on this particular piece.
+I have kept these things secret, Guy goes on to say on this particular piece.

 I just lost my place.